Red Sovine: Career

 After a year of performing in West Virginia, Sovine moved to Shreveport, Louisiana, where the Bailes Brothers were performing on KWKH-AM.
 Sovine's own early-morning show was not popular, but he gained greater exposure performing on the famed KWKH radio program, Louisiana Hayride.
 One of his co-stars was Hank Williams, who steered Sovine toward a better time slot at WSFA in Montgomery, Alabama, and toward a contract with MGM Records in 1949.
 That same year, Sovine replaced Williams on Louisiana Hayride when Williams jumped to performing on the Grand Ole Opry.

 Another Louisiana Hayride co-star who helped Sovine was country music legend Webb Pierce, who convinced Sovine to lead his Wondering Boys band and helped him toward a contract with Decca in 1954.
-The following year, Sovine cut a duet with Goldie Hill, "Are You Mine?", which peaked in the top 15, and in 1956, he had his first number-one hit when he duetted with Pierce on a cover of George Jones' "Why Baby Why".
-Sovine had two other top-five singles that year and became a member of the Grand Ole Opry.
+The following year, Sovine cut a duet with Goldie Hill, "Are You Mine?", which peaked in the Top 15, and in 1956, he had his first No. 1 hit when he duetted with Pierce on a cover of George Jones' "Why Baby Why".
+Sovine had two other Top 5 singles that year and became a member of the Grand Ole Opry.
 After recording close to 50 sides with Decca by 1959, Sovine signed to Starday Records and began touring the club circuit as a solo act.
 That same year, Sovine was seriously injured in a car accident that claimed the lives of two of his band members, Douglas Nicks and Johnny Morris.

 1960s

 In 1961, a song copyrighted in 1955 by Sovine and co-writer Dale Noe became a sizeable hit on the pop chart.
 The tune was the ballad "Missing You", arranged in Countrypolitan style and was recorded by Ray Peterson for his own Dunes label.
-"Missing You" became a number-29 Billboard Top 100 hit.
-In the fall, it peaked at number seven on Billboard's Adult Contemporary chart.
-In 1963, Sovine passed on the helping hand given him by older performers when he heard the singing of minor league baseball player Charley Pride, and suggested that he move to Nashville, Tennessee.
-Sovine opened doors for Pride at Pierce's Cedarwood Publishing, but his own career had stalled; "Dream House for Sale", which reached number 22 in 1964, came nearly eight years after his last hit.
+"Missing You" became a No. 29 Billboard Top 100 hit.
+In the fall, it peaked at No. 7 on Billboard's Adult Contemporary chart.
+In 1963, Sovine passed on the helping hand given him by older performers when he heard the singing of minor league baseball player Charley Pride, suggesting that he move to Nashville, Tennessee.
+Sovine opened doors for Pride at Pierce's Cedarwood Publishing, but his own career had stalled; "Dream House for Sale", which reached No. 22 in 1964, came nearly eight years after his last hit.

 Truck-driving songs

-In 1965, Sovine found his niche when he recorded "Giddyup Go", which like most of his other trucker hits, he co-wrote with Tommy Hill.
+In 1965, Sovine found his niche when he recorded "Giddyup Go", which, like most of his other trucker hits, he co-wrote with Tommy Hill.
 It is spoken, rather than sung, as the words of an older long-distance truck driver who rediscovers his long-lost son driving another truck on the same highway.
 Minnie Pearl released an answer song titled "Giddy-Up Go Answer".
 Sovine's version of the song spent six weeks atop the country charts.
 Other truck-driving country hits followed, including: